WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/12_2_Kings/2_Kgs_4.md

 But his servant said, "How can I set this before a hundred men?"
 So he repeated, "Give them to the men, that they may eat, for thus says the LORD, 'They shall eat and have some left.'"

 ###### 44
 So he set it before them.
-And they ate and had some left, according to the word of the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they ate and had some left, according to the word of the LORD.

 ***